-Recent college graduates Morgan Hartley and Chris Walker aren’t your average cycle tourists.
+Recent visit graduates Morgan Hartley and Chris Walker aren’t your average cycle tourists.
 They’re citizen journalists on a quest to explore our planet and share the stories of the people they encounter along the way.
 Spend just a few minutes on this bicycle touring blog and you’ll be hooked.

 Here’s an excerpt from the blog post that drew me in: